metekaganmusaak/metekaganmusaak.github.io/assets/assets/markdowns/evraka_privacy_policy.md

 ## Introduction

-This Privacy Policy ("Policy") explains how Mete Kağan MUSAAK, owner of the app, ("I," "me," or "my") collects, uses, and discloses your information when you use Evraka ("App").
+This Privacy Policy ("Policy") explains how Musaak, owner of the app, ("I," "me," or "my") collects, uses, and discloses your information when you use Evraka - Word Finder, Evraka ("App").
 By accessing or using the App, you agree to this Policy.

 ### Information I Collect